vfilipovi/vhs-frontend-lab/README.md

 # VHS Rental shop - Blast from the past

 Welcome to our frontend laboratory exercise deisgned for aspiring frontend developers like you who want to work with us on amazing projects. :)
 Here you will find the task description along with its requirements.
 At the end, there is a guidance section where you will find notes on what to do before you start working on the task and technologies you may use.

-Keep in mind that it's not neccessary for you to fullfill all the requirements for us to consider you as a worthy candidate.
+Keep in mind that it's not neccessary for you to fulfill all the requirements for us to consider you as a worthy candidate.
 We understand that sometimes you might have other pressing issues or you just have a lot of hobbies or even tasks you're doing for other interviews.
 Of course, the more you deliver and the cleaner your solution is, we will be able to assess your level of knowledge and experience better.

 Let's go on with the task description now.
 We wish you happy coding and good luck with this assignment! :D